David3D-AndweM/PCA_Formative_Assignment/README.md

 **Assignment**: Principal Component Analysis (PCA) Implementation
 **Dataset**: African Import/Export Trade Data

+Dataset Justification - Personal Connection
+Why I Chose African Import/Export Trade Data
+Personal Background: As a Zambian student, I have a deep personal connection to African economic development and trade relationships.
+Growing up in Zambia, I've witnessed firsthand how international trade impacts our economy, from copper exports that drive our GDP to agricultural products that support rural communities.

+Academic Relevance: This dataset represents more than just numbers - it tells the story of African economic integration, trade partnerships, and development patterns.
+As someone from Zambia, I understand the significance of trade data in:

+Economic Policy: How trade flows influence government decisions Regional Development: SADC trade relationships and their impact Resource Management: Understanding export patterns of natural resources Food Security: Import patterns for essential goods
+Why This Data Matters to Me:

+Cultural Significance: This data includes trade from my home country and region Economic Understanding: Helps me analyze patterns affecting my community Professional Relevance: As a future data scientist, understanding African economic data is crucial Social Impact: Trade data reveals development opportunities and challenges Technical Suitability:

+34 features (well above 10+ requirement)
+Mix of categorical and numerical data perfect for PCA Real-world complexity requiring advanced preprocessing Meaningful dimensionality reduction applications
+This dataset choice reflects both academic rigor and personal passion for African development.

 ## 📋 Assignment Overview

 This assignment demonstrates the implementation of Principal Component Analysis (PCA) from scratch using advanced linear algebra concepts.
 I worked with real African trade data to show how PCA can reduce dimensionality while preserving important information in the dataset.